spahicnedim/navigatorba-qa-assignment/Readme.md

 - Test Case 2: Valid Address Search
 - Test Case 4: View Place Details
 - Test Case 9: Rating a Place
+> 🔸 Note: Test Case 5 (Create Place) was excluded from the Smoke Test Set
+> even though it is a critical functionality.
+It currently fails due to an application-side error
+> (see bug report), and therefore cannot be included in the passing smoke suite.

 # 🚀 How to Run the Tests (Playwright + TypeScript)